|

 | Routine/Wellness Coverage |

-**See actual policy or call Embrace for complete description of their
+**See actual policy or contact the company for a complete description of their Wellness Coverage |

 | Vaccinations |